top1944/duckuments/docs/atoms_80_fall2017_info/26_git.md

 Once all deadlines have passed for all institutions, we can merge all the homeworks.
 We will ask to create a "Pull Request" from your private repo.

-1. In your private duckiefleet-fall2017 repo, click the "New pull request button".
+1. In your private duckiefleet-fall2017-homework repo, click the "New pull request button".
 2. Click "Create pull request" green button
-3. The 4 drop down menus at the top should be left to right: (`base fork: duckietown/duckiefleet-fall2017`, `base: master`, `head fork: ![YOUR_GIT_NAME]/duckiefleet-fall2017`, `compare: ![YOUR_BRANCH]`)
+3. The 4 drop down menus at the top should be left to right: (`base fork: duckietown/duckiefleet-fall2017-homework`, `base: master`, `head fork: ![YOUR_GIT_NAME]/duckiefleet-fall2017-homework`, `compare: ![YOUR_BRANCH]`)
 4. Leave a comment if you like and click "Create pull request" green button below.
 5. At some point a TA or instructor will either merge or leave you a comment.

+### For U de M students who have already submitted homework to the previus duckiefleet-2017 repo

+These instructions assume that you are ok with losing the commit history from the first homework.
+If not, things get a little more complicated

+Fork and clone the new "homework" repository using the process above.
+Followed by:

+    $ git clone git@github.com:![GIT_USERNAME]/duckiefleet-fall2017-homework.git

+Copy over your homework files from the duckiefleet-fall2017 repo into the duckiefleet-fall2017-homework repo

+git rm your folder from duckiefleet-fall2017 and commit and push

+git add your folder to duckiefleet-fall2017-homework and commit and push

 ## Git policy for project development {#git-policy-projects status=draft}